-enable To change to the Privileged EXEC mode.
-To change to the Configuration mode. configure To create a new MRP domain with the ID defaultmrp domain add default-domain domain. mrp domain modify port primary 2/4To specify port 2/4 as ring port 1.
-To specify port 2/5 as ring port 2. mrp domain modify port secondary 2/5 mrp domain modify mode manager To designate the device as the Ring Manager device.
+enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. mrp domain add default-domain To create a new MRP domain with the ID ${\tt default-domain}$. mrp domain modify port primary $2/4$ To specify port 2/4 as ring port 1. mrp domain modify port secondary $2/5$ To specify port 2/5 as ring port 2. mrp domain modify mode manager To designate the device as the Ring Manager device.
 Do not activate the Ring manager function on any other device. mrp domain modify operation enable To activate the MRP Ring. mrp domain modify vlan 300 To specify the VLAN ID as 300. mrp operation To enable the MRP function in the device.